skonfig/base/type/__download/man.rst

    For local downloads it is expected that usable utilities for downloading exist in the system.
 Type will try to use ``curl``, ``fetch`` or ``wget``. onchange
-   Execute this command after download. sum
+   Execute the given command after downloading.

+   Can be used multiple times to execute multiple commands.
+   The commands will be executed in the order the parameters are specified. sum
    Supported formats: ``cksum`` output without file name, MD5, SHA1 and SHA256.